Show of force, dozens of arrests mark quiet night in rattled Minneapolis

+"I feel like we're very well prepared.
+We're not hearing any issues right now.
+We are tracking a number of protests, but we track a number of protests daily," he said.

+"We were very happy to see that the Twin Cities responded to our calls to the community to say, 'Please stay home.'
+The curfew worked," he added.

-The unrest, ignited Wednesday evening when a false rumor spread that a murder suspect had been hunted down by police and fatally shot on the mall, brought a swiftly response from government leaders in the form of a beefed police presence backed by hundreds of Minnesota National Guard members.
+The earlier unrest ignited Wednesday evening when a false rumor spread that a murder suspect had been hunted down by police and fatally shot on the mall, brought a swift response from government leaders in the form of a beefed police presence backed by hundreds of Minnesota National Guard members.

 Before the curfew took effect Thursday at 8 p.m., local and state leaders urged people to stay home Thursday night.
-Gov. Tim Walz said his concern was “safety and security and bringing peace into the city.”
+Walz said his concern had been "safety and security and bringing peace into the city."

 The plea appears to have largely been heeded as authorities reported nothing resembling the looting, fires and property damage from Wednesday night into Thursday that led to more than 130 arrests in Minneapolis.